Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 a favorite toy

-a small comfort item
+a comfort item

 The Role of a Calm Environment